 While addicts in recovery may have every intention of staying on the straight and narrow, relapse is often a necessary part of the recovery process.
 The same goes for families in recovery.

-Preparing for times when the family or a family member falls back into old behavior patterns offers the best way for getting past difficult periods.
-By developing strategies for dealing with relapse events, families in recovery can avoid drastic setbacks.
+Preparing for times when the family or a family member falls back into old behavior patterns offers one of the best ways for getting past difficult periods.
+By developing strategies for dealing with relapse, families in recovery can avoid drastic setbacks.

 Addiction Recovery is a Process

-Addiction recovery entails a process of growth and change that families in recovery must go through along with the addict.
-Much like the addict may require months or even years to overcome addiction’s hold, families in recovery may well require at least as much time to heal old wounds and develop the type of lifestyle that supports a drug-free home environment.
-For help finding addiction treatment call 800-934-1582(Who Answers?) toll free.
+Addiction recovery entails a process of growth and changes that families in recovery must go through if they intend to support their loved ones in recovery.
+Just as the user may require months or even years to overcome addiction’s hold, families in recovery may well require at least as much time to heal old wounds and develop the type of lifestyle that supports a drug-free home environment.
+For help finding addiction treatment call 800-934-1582(Sponsored) toll free.

 the Take-Away